 “Marsala is a warm, yet earthy tone that makes neutrals come alive and is surprisingly beautiful with pale blue…or any shade of green…which brings us to the garden,” explains Tim in a blog post.
 Identifying plants that match a certain color is half the fun, says Tim.
 “The "smoke" on your purple smoke tree (Cotinus coggygria 'Royal Purple')?
 That's a puff of marsala.
 Got the charming checkerboards of Fritillaria meleagris?
 They match marsala.
 Some coral bells (Heuchera 'Amethyst Mist'), sedum (Hylotelephium 'Xenox'), and purple fountain grass (Pennisetum setaceum 'Rubrum') all shade through marsala as they change tones during the season,” he shares.

 3. Try creative combinationsDesigners across the country recognize the benefits of creatively combining plants for seasonal luster.
-One trend (noted previously in Garden Design's Trends) is creative manifestations using herbs and veggies treated as foliage.
+One trend is creative manifestations using herbs and veggies treated as foliage.
 “Ornamental vegetables and herbs add a lot of color and texture,” says Tim, who often uses ornamental eggplant and other fruits and vegetables in his designs.
 “More texture is better,” he says.
 “It helps highlight other flowers.
 For example, if you have a small-leafed plant next to a big-leafed plant, you can mentally see it better.”

 Throughout the Chicago Botanic Garden, Tim Pollak has found creative ways to integrate herbs and vegetables with flowers which accentuate each plant’s foliage features.
 Photos by: Chicago Botanic Garden.